zeroprofit/free_energy/README.md

 # Free Energy
-An application to model a device to create energy from the vacuum.
+An application to model a device to create energy from the false vacuum.
 ----------